 Ms K.D.
-Spargo (Chair)

-Mr R.P.
-Campbell (until his retirement from the Board on 19 November 2015)

-Prof M.R.
-Compton (from 19 November 2015)

-Mr L.J.
-Panaccio
+Spargo | Chair Prof. M.R.
+Compton Mr L.J.
+Panaccio Dr E.J.

-Dr E.J.
 Wilson

 The Remuneration and Nomination Committee operates under a formal Charter.
 The Charter requires that the Remuneration and Nomination Committee comprises at least three members, all of whom are to be independent Directors.